cue-lang/cue/doc/tutorial/kubernetes/README.md

 EOF
 ```

-By replacing the service and deployment name with `<ID>` we have changed the
+By replacing the service and deployment name with `[ID=_]` we have changed the
-definition into a template.
+definition into a template matching any field.
 CUE bind the field name to `ID` as a result.
 During importing we used `metadata.name` as a key for the object names,
 so we can now set this field to `ID`.